I paused mid-scroll in my Facebook feed one afternoon when I saw it:

-There were two things that struck me as I read.
-One was that it was yet again a hot topic amongst moms.
-And second, it was also one that – very legitimately – has two sides to it.
-Sadly, though, there were so many entering into an argument and causing hurt and polarization amongst mamas on an issue where both sides could actually be right.
+And 2) it was a topic that – very legitimately – has two sides to it.
+Sadly, though, there were so many entering into an argument and causing hurt and polarization amongst mamas on an issue where neither sentiment was right or wrong, just different.

-There is a perspective that has come to be really helpful and clarifying to Judah and I as we’ve talked and prayed about how to handle these kinds of issues in practical life that aren’t clearly outlined in Scripture.
+There is a perspective that has come to be helpful and clarifying to Judah and I as we’ve talked and prayed about how to handle these kinds of issues in practical life that aren’t clearly outlined in Scripture.
 It’s called Principles vs. Methods.

 Principles vs. Methods